mohanrajvijayan2410/Faculty_recruitment/README.md

 # API Documentation

-This project does not expose backend APIs.
+The workflow is implemented entirely in the browser using:

+- Static asset fetch for `public/data/technical_questions.xlsx`
+- Static asset fetch for `public/data/psychometric_questions.csv`
-The system uses: - Static assessment files. - Browser localStorage for persistence.
+- Browser `localStorage` for candidate persistence

+No `POST /api/*` or server-side endpoints are included in this frontend-only implementation.

 ------------------------------------------------------------------------